Smärta i tummen - Rehcore AB

 Common symptoms include:

-• Pain when moving or putting pressure on the thumb
+• Pain when moving or putting weight on the thumb

 • Swelling or tenderness at the base of the thumb

-• Stiffness or decreased mobility in the thumb
+• Stiffness or reduced mobility in the thumb

 • Difficulty gripping or holding objects